NREL/resstock/docs/source/workflow_outputs.rst

    End Use: Electricity: Well Pump (MBtu)
    End Use: Electricity: Pool Heater (MBtu)
    End Use: Electricity: Pool Pump (MBtu)
-   End Use: Electricity: Hot Tub Heater (MBtu)
-   End Use: Electricity: Hot Tub Pump (MBtu)
+   End Use: Electricity: Permanent Spa Heater (MBtu) End Use: Electricity: Permanent Spa Pump (MBtu)
    End Use: Electricity: PV (MBtu)                                   Negative value for any power produced End Use: Electricity: Generator (MBtu)                            Negative value for any power produced End Use: Electricity: Battery (MBtu)                              Positive value for charging (including efficiency losses); negative value for discharging